-Fund Investment Objective USA Mutuals Vice Fund ("Vice Fund") seeks long-term growth of capital USA Mutuals All Seasons Fund ("All Seasons Fund") seeks capital appreciation and capital preservation with lower volatility throughout market cycles - highly correlated with the Standard & Poor's ("S&P") 500® Index in bull markets, and less or negatively correlated in bear markets
+Fund Investment Objective USA Mutuals Vice Fund ("Vice Fund") seeks long-term growth of capital USA Mutuals All Seasons Fund ("All Seasons Fund") seeks capital appreciation in all economic cycles

 Each Fund's investment objective may be changed without shareholder approval upon 60 days' written notice to shareholders.
 The Funds' investment policies may be changed by the Board of Trustees without shareholder approval unless otherwise noted in this Prospectus or the Statement of Additional Information.